stefandesu/goe-mensa-api/README.md

 This project aims to document and open up the API for the canteens at the University of Göttingen, Germany.

 - [x] Document the official API* (`origin API`, see [Terms](#terms)) to get dishes for all canteens in Göttingen.
-- [x] Define a new API that wraps around the origin API
+- [x] Define a new JSON API that wraps around the origin API
-- [ ] Create a Node.js wrapper that returns proper JSON data to implement the new API.
+- [ ] Create a Node.js wrapper to implement the JSON API.
 - [ ] Make it available as a npm package.

 This is a supplementary project to my upcoming Göttingen Mensa Telegram bot.